wix-incubator/wix-rest-docs/authorization/guides/API Keys.md

 >**Note**: API keys and this documentation are currently in beta.

+## Authentication

+API requests require an authorization header.
+You can authenticate with either OAuth 2 or with an API key.

+1. If authenticating with [OAuth 2](https://dev.wix.com/api/rest/getting-started/authentication), use the access token received from the Authentication flow in the authorization header.
+2. Alternatively, use an API key generated in the [API Keys Manager](https://manage.wix.com/account/api-keys) in the authorization header.

-## API Requests with API Keys
+## API Requests

+API requests with API keys have the same format as with OAuth 2 with the following differences:

 To make an API request using API keys, you will need:
-- An API key token used for authentication.
+1. The API key for the authentication header
+2. A site ID header added for site-level API requests
-- An account ID and/or site ID for the header as described below.
+3. An account ID header that may be required for account-level API requests.

 ## Finding Account and Site ID's